af83/sponges/README.md

 end
 ```

-By default, sponges listens on port 5032, and responds in json.
-Here is an
+By default, Sponges listens on port 5032, and responds with JSON.
+Here is a
-example of response:
+sample:

 ``` javascript
 {